MatthewNgan/Netlify-Demo/thankyou.md

 ---

 # Thank You!

-I have recieved your form!
-I'll contact you later.
+I’ve recieved your submittion.
+I’ll contact you as soon as possible.